mendix/hybrid-app-template/README.md

 Unfortunately, this does not work in the case of iOS, because some plugins require the android platform to be present.
 To work around this, you should make sure that the Android platform was added before running npm run package:ios, either by running `npm run platform:all`, or by running `npm run platform:android` beforehand.

 If required, you can later remove the android platform by running `npm run platform -- remove android`.

+### No 'Podfile' found in the project directory

+The Push Notifications plugin requires some additional components, which are installed through CocoaPods.
+To trigger this installation, we always call `pod install` as part of the `platform` and `prepare` commands.
+If you have disabled the push capability, this step is superfluous.
+This will show up in your logs as `[!]
+No 'Podfile' found in the project directory`.
+You can safely ignore this error.